ma-schmidt/pyfantasy/README.rst

 	>>> fapi = FantasyAPI('cred.json')

 This will do many things.
 First, it will log you into yahoo's two step autentication process.
-Second, it will give you access to the `get` method to retrieve any available data.
+Second, it will give you access to the :code:`get` method to retrieve any available data.
 Third, it will automatically store basic data related to the fantasy teams owned by the credentials passed.

 You can then use this information to modify or view a particular team